duneanalytics/docs/dune-engine-v2-beta/abstractions-in-dunev2/how-to-contribute-a-spell/fork-of-the-abstractions-github-repo-open-a-pull-request..md

 # 🍴 Fork of the abstractions Github Repo, open a Pull Request.

-When you’re happy with your spell, from a fork of the abstractions Github Repo, open a Pull Request.
+When you’re happy with your spell, from a fork of the spellbook Github Repo, open a Pull Request.

 This step is non-specific to Spellbook.
 So I will farm out the explanation to Jake Jarvis who has an excellent [step by step guide](https://jarv.is/notes/how-to-pull-request-fork-github/) to forking and committing a Pull Request to a public Github repository.